danielhlas/hotel/README.md

 - Sort cabins

 ## Settings
--Change limits of the bookings, cabins etc.
+- Change limits of the bookings, cabins etc.